gsxryan/Powershell-Scripts/README.md

  - **ModifyShortcutPath.ps1**
  Instead of replacing shortcuts, modify only the paths.
 This can be useful when attempting to maintain the ico and extended attributes without re-creating them from scratch.
 If the shortcuts were created manually, and you have numerous ones to manage, this can be utilized.

+- **NonBaselineImageSoftware.ps1**
+Run this script on a PC that is suspected to have installed software drift from the enterprise baseline.
+Software installation drift can cause various issues with the hardware, and identifying what is foreign is a great first step to find the culprit.
+This is also useful when migrating a users PC.
+It can help identify forgotten requirements from the user.
+**This allows T2 to be proactive, mitigating future tickets and lost productivity as a result of PC refresh.**

 - **OnPremImageTopoff.ps1**
 When delivering a PC, this script optimizes the technician and the user experience to reduce future ticket requests, and ease user onboarding to their new PC.
 Some users in the organization may require an application be installed, and have common issues with self-service after machine delivery.
 The technician can identify which applications the user may wish to utilize proactively without even needing to ask them.
 This utilizes defined AD groups to determine software the user should be associated with.
 In this example citrix is used, opening SCCM software center to self-service pull the receiver software.